mayakraft/math-for-artists/05/index.md

 matrix multiplication goes from **right to left**.

-are transforms **transitive**? can you rotate then scale? same as scale then rotate?
+are transforms **communicative**? can you rotate then scale? same as scale then rotate?

 **associative**? yes!

+a matrix that is a product of two or more matrices is called a **composition matrix**.

 ### Homework